Calorie Shifting Diet

 Exercise is an important factor in weight control.
 A simple walking exercise program can be easily adapted to fit the fitness level of most people.
 In the summer get outdoors, catch some sunshine, and exercise at the same time.
 The sun provides us with vitamin D so a daily walk is a nice way to get this vitamin.

 For the winter months a treadmill is ideal for insuring that you get a walk in even when the weather is not working in your favor.
 I love mine and it has kept me active even during the cold winter months.
 Don't have a treadmill?
 Jog from room to room within your house.
 Every step adds up.

-Jump back into the program and keep moving forward.
-Enjoy the adventure that is the experience of losing weight and take pride in each small step forward.
+Losing weight can be quite an adventure.
+Take pride in each small step forward.
 Every pound you lose is one pound closer to a healthier you.

 Did you know that sipping green tea may help to reduce belly fat?
 Studies show that drinking 5 cups of strong green tea daily may indeed help reduce belly fat.
 Green tea is also an antioxidant which is a delightful side effect of this soothing hot beverage.
 Enjoy a cup today.